home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 #### Envoy properties

-Shows the conclusions of the initial data scan and what features where identified, including the detected firmware version in the Envoy.
+Shows the conclusions of the initial data scan and what features were identified, including the detected firmware version in the Envoy.

 #### Raw data

 Shows the data collected from the Envoy during the last data scan when the diagnostic report was created.
-When in doubt about data shown in the dashboards consult this section to find the raw data send by the Envoy.
+If in doubt about data shown in the dashboards, consult this section to find the raw data sent by the Envoy.
 The integration is not modifying this data, it's just providing the data to the entities.

 #### Envoy model data

-Shows the data of the Envoy extracted from the raw_data into Envoy class data used by the HA Integration.
+Shows the data of the Envoy extracted from the raw_data into Envoy class data used by the Home Assistant integration.
 This is a subset of the full raw dataset.

-#### Envoy Entities by device
+#### Envoy entities by device

 Shows all entities created by the integration based on the findings of the initial scan, grouped by device.
 Entity state based on the last data collection cycle is included.
 State values here come from the Envoy model data and are the values visible in the dashboards.